NataliaCzeladka/celestial-buddies/README.md

 ### Typography

 To emphasize the contrast between main headings and paragraphs, I have carefully selected two different fonts.
 They are both Google Fonts and they are both Serif, but this is where similarities end.
-The fonts were paired in the way that enhances the visual hierarchy of the website and highlights essential information.<br>
+The fonts were paired in the way that enhances the visual hierarchy of the website and highlights essential information.

-The [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=libre) font is the main font used throughout the whole website with Serif as the fallback font.
+* The [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=libre) font is the main font used throughout the whole website with Serif as the fallback font.
 It's a clean and legible font that ensures easy readability.
-It was mainly used to provide text content to the paragraphs.<br>
+It was mainly used to provide text content to the paragraphs.

-The [Cormorant SC](https://fonts.google.com/specimen/Cormorant+SC?query=cormorant+) font was used for nearly all of the main headings, navigational bar and the footer.
+* The [Cormorant SC](https://fonts.google.com/specimen/Cormorant+SC?query=cormorant+) font was used for nearly all of the main headings, navigational bar and the footer.
 It's a bold and eye-catching font that easily draws attention, perfect for the main title of the website.

+### Imagery

+Imagery plays a vital role in capturing the awe-inspiring beauty of the cosmos on the Celestial Buddies website.
+Its main purpose is to inspire and immerse visitors in the captivating word of astronomy, and to encourage them to expand their knowledge on this topic.

+The images used on the website were sourced from three leading providers of stock photography: [Shutterstock](https://www.shutterstock.com/), [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).